 The Noble Endeavors of Jayamahakal Youth Community:

-Beyond the installation of the magnificent statue, the Jayamahakal Youth Community has dedicated themselves to uplift society and promote sustainable tourism.
+Beyond the installation of the magnificent statue, the Jayamahakal Youth Community has dedicated itself to uplifting society and promoting sustainable tourism.
 Their admirable initiatives include daily provisions of food for the underprivileged and orphans, fostering a sense of compassion and support for the community.
 Furthermore, their proactive involvement in organizing cleaning campaigns within the Kathmandu Valley showcases a commitment to environmental preservation and ensures the sustainable development of tourism in the region.

 Magnifying the Significance of Gosainkunda: